 Crystal City, Texas

-The following piece was written by a friend of mine, Fred Miller, retired naval aviator, executive of Rohr Aviation and Boeing Corp, and presently a docent at the San Diego Aerospace Museum.
+and Boeing Corp, and presently a docent at the San Diego Aerospace Museum.
 Fred was born and grew up in South Texas.
-He has given me permission to reproduce his letter in my blog.
-It’s evident that what goes around comes around.
+He has

 As the largest "Alien Enemy Detention Facility", the Crystal City facility eventually held 4,000 individuals and comprised more than 500 buildings on 290 acres, including housing, K-12 schools, food and clothing stores, auditoriums, a hospital, warehouses and administration offices and the second largest swimming pool in Texas (after the war, the Crystal City Municipal Pool.)
 Opening in 1942, the "camp" held Japanese Americans, German resident aliens, and South American Japanese and German immigrants; the last Japanese Peruvians, who had refused to participate in the government's repatriation program (with the help of ACLU attorneys), filed a lawsuit, and after two years, obtained parole to work at Seabrook Farms* in New Jersey.
 The Crystal City Internment camp was officially closed upon their release on February 11, 1948.